 However, it is worth remembering that you will need to prove that your injuries have prevented you from returning to work and that you have taken reasonable steps to mitigate against your losses.

+Thompsons’ personal injury lawyers are committed to helping claimants avoid these situations by securing the fullest possible settlement in the shortest possible timeframe.
 Loss of earnings usually form a large part of a personal injury claim and if you are able to document your earnings and prove, by way of medical evidence, that you were justified in taking time off work following your accident, then you should be able to recover earnings lost as a result of your inability to work if your case is successful.

 Thinking about making a compensation claim?
 Talk to an expert on 0800 0891331.